Teacher: Mrs Cairns

 Football kits and other sportswear will not be allowed.

 During the autumn term, Y6 will be having weekly swimming lessons.
 These lessons will take place on a Wednesday.
 Please remember to bring your swimming kit, including a swimming cap.

-Here are your spellings for the first 6 weeks.
-Each Friday, you will take home your spelling mat and practise your spellings for Monday morning when we will have a spelling test.
-Spellings are really important this year as they will feature in the SPAG test in May.
+Here are your spellings for the year .
+Each Monday, you will take home your spelling mat and practise your spellings for Monday morning when we will have a spelling test.

-Here are some ideas that you can use at home to make your spelling practice more fun.
+Below are some word cards that you can print out to use at home and some ideas to make your spelling practice more fun.
 Remember, you can also log onto spelling shed to play lots of fun spelling games.

 Numbers and the Number System

 Before starting our place value maths topic, year 6 completed a week of inspirational maths challenges.
 It was important that we started our year 6 maths journey off positively and these challenges helped us to solve problems and reason mathematically, but even more importantly, they were: fun, interesting, encouraging, creative, engaging and inclusive.
 These challenges were simply called 'I can do maths!'.
 The children thoroughly enjoyed the week of challenges and it certainly did help us set an 'I can do, positive attitude' towards maths.

 It was then time to tackle place value!
 Take a look at our place value front cover to see the objectives that we will cover.